-Despite high home prices, land use regulations make it difficult and costly to build new homes.
-Pacific Legal Foundation (PLF) proposes four state-level reforms that would strengthen property rights, preserve local control, and expand the supply of housing.
+Home prices are near all-time highs, yet land use regulations make it difficult and costly to build new homes.
+Pacific Legal Foundation (PLF) proposes four state-level reforms that would strengthen property rights and help expand the supply of housing.